 Classroom

-[Please amend this section to reflect how you would like to manage this issue at your school.
-The text below is included as a sample only].

 The classroom teacher is responsible for the supervision of all students in their care during class.

-[Insert specific protocols for your school, particularly if a younger child is asked to leave the classroom.
-It may be appropriate to reference your Student Wellbeing and Engagement Policy to ensure staff understand your school’s disciplinary procedures].

-If a teacher needs to leave the classroom unattended at any time during a lesson, they should first contact [insert procedure, i.e. front office/Year Level Coordinator] for assistance.
+If a teacher needs to leave the classroom unattended at any time during a lesson, they should first contact another staff member for assistance.
 The teacher should then wait until a replacement staff member has arrived at the classroom before leaving.

 School activities, camps and excursions